seancorfield/clj-new/README.md

 ```

 This creates a folder called `example` with a skeleton Electron application, using Figwheel and Reagent.
 The entry point is in the `example.main.core` namespace which is in the `example/src/main/example/main/core.cljs` file.
 This [Electron template](https://github.com/paulbutcher/electron-app) produces a CLI/`deps.edn`-based project.

+In general, consult the documentation for the template you used for how the newly created
+project works.
+Generally, Leiningen templates produce Leiningen projects (with a
+`project.clj` file), Boot templates produce Boot projects, and a `clj-template` will
+produce a CLI / `deps.edn` project.
+Some templates support multiple build tools.
+Some
+projects don't support any of these and use some other build tool.

 #### `clj` Templates